Saturday, April 24, 2010

 Google Squared: Creates a table of data on the topic you enter.
 I tried "Female Members of Congress" and "Herbal Remedies for Diabetes" and got a "square" (or a table) of items that would be useful as a potential starting point for an investigation.

 Some of the items in the Lab have graduated to regular features of Google.
-For example, "Similar Images" has become Google Images.
+For example, "Similar Images" has become Google Images.3) Search or browse Google Books.
+Do they have the book or magazine you looked for?

 Google Books provides access to what a recent SirsiDynix webinar called "Google's Hidden Libraries."
 This is truly amazing.
 According to information on the site, today you can search the full-text of over 7 million books.